amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 1.62 TB seemingly shrank down to 1.47 TiB.
 It didn't really shrink, but the units that we used to measure can change our perception.
-If this is all feeling a little rabbit-holey and inane, just know: how you communicate about data does matter, especially given this inexplicably long-standing historical confusion.
+If this is all feeling a little rabbit-holey and inane, just know: how you communicate about data does matter, especially given this long-standing historical confusion.
 If your storage provider sells storage by the TB while you calculate by the TiB, you might be surprised by your bill.
 Clarity is Queen!

-But as we’re working in and with Python, we should recognize that we have both monster data crunching analysis/power at our fingertips and a community that has faced similar issues as us.
-Often, someone else has already created the tool/package we’re in need of.
-So in this sense, Python could be thought of as a thieves paradise.
+But as we’re working in and with Python, we should recognize that we have monster data crunching analysis/power at our fingertips, and a built-in community that has already faced similar issues.
+Often, someone else has already created the tool/package that we’re in need of, so in this sense, Python could be thought of as a thieves paradise.

 Instead of remembering the history of binary and base-10 number systems, we can outsource this labor by installing a package (hurry.filesize) that will do the heavy lifting for us.